jordan-dimov/ctenex/README.md

 # ctenex

-Simple educational energy commodity trading exchange
+Simple educational energy commodity trading exchange.

+This project was originally created by [Jordan Dimov](https://github.com/jordan-dimov) as one of the projects of his **Commodity Trading** course.
+This is a fork to highlight my own implementation of the concepts Jordan has taught me about trading exchanges.

 ## Development